Not a Good Fit for Our List: Why I Gave Up on Traditional Publishing

 After a single pass of light proofreading, I sent out queries.
 One kind agent told me it was 20,000 words too long and had way too much setup.
 The rest sent form rejections.
 I ended up shelving the project.

 Years later, after getting into the UBC MFA program, I brought The Rippled Pond back to life.
-I rewrote it entirely from scratch—new plot, new prose, new tone.
+I rewrote it entirely from scratch—not one sentence preserved.
 I had input from excellent mentors, including Annabel Lyon and Maggie de Vries.
 By the time I finished, I thought I was ready.

 And to be fair, maybe I was.
 But after more than a hundred queries, I still hadn’t gotten anywhere.